Yolk-HQ-old/next-utils/CONTRIBUTING.md

 Please make sure to run the tests before you commit your changes.

+## Running Tests

+Once you have dependencies installed, `npm i`, you can run the tests with `npm run test`.

 ## Help needed

 Please checkout the [the open issues][issues]